kanasanirakesh717-sys/Python_Fundamentals/README.md

 * * * *
 * * * * *

-🔹 Python Loop Control Statements
+⚙️ Python Loop Control Statements

-Definition: Control the flow of loops.
+These statements change the normal flow of loops.

 🔹 break

-Stops the loop immediately.
+Stops the loop immediately when the condition is true.

 for i in range(1, 11):
     if i == 6: